Former NFL receiver Demaryius Thomas’ family says he had CTE

 His family said Tuesday that researchers found that Thomas, who died in December at age 33, suffered from chronic traumatic encephalopathy.
 The four-time Pro Bowl wide receiver was dealing with depression, anxiety and other CTE symptoms at the time of his death.

-CTE, a degenerative brain disease which can only be diagnosed posthumously, has been found in hundreds of former NFL players as well as semi-pro and high school soccer players.
+CTE, a degenerative brain disease which can only be diagnosed posthumously, has been found in more than 100 former NFL players as well as semi-pro and high school soccer players.
 Hall of Fame linebacker Junior Seau had CTE when he died in 2012 of a gunshot wound to the chest.

 Hall of Famers Ken Stabler, Frank Gifford and Mike Webster also were diagnosed with CTE.